tokio-rs/tokio/docs/contributing/README.md

 - Looking for something to work on?
 Filter issues by [`E-help-wanted`](https://github.com/tokio-rs/tokio/labels/E-help-wanted).
 - Planning to submit a PR?
 Read [Pull Requests](pull-requests.md) for the full workflow and required checks.
 - Want to understand what the labels on issues mean?
 See [Keeping track of issues and PRs](keeping-track-of-issues-and-prs.md).
-- Interested in code review or release engineering?
-See [Reviewing Pull Requests](reviewing-pull-requests.md) and [Releasing](releasing.md).
+- Interested in code review?
+See [Reviewing Pull Requests](reviewing-pull-requests.md).

 ## Table of Contents